wired87/firecode/README.md

 # extras:
 - use clear oneliner comments before each fuction/method call and at the start of each method to intepret
-- use creative emojicons
+- use creative prints with emojicons
-- include th eentire setp to init and run ray
+- include th entire setup to init and run ray
 - include a r.txt (requiremens)
-- proviede functional profduction ready code
+- proviede working ready2use code
 - define the entire codebase inside a single file
 - define a clear step by step workflow hat executes each possibel cli action wrapped isnide a testing def and if name amin call
 - include funcitnoality to load picked datatypes(fucntions & classes) for all defined workflows inisde a ray.remote